 d'Huy calls the variations on a basic mythic storyline, "mythmemes."
 These include changes of character, as when the human hunter Arcas becomes an animal, or changes in action, as when Ulysses and his men, clinging to the bellies of sheep, transform into escapees crawling into animal anuses and vaginas. d'Huy finds that mythmemes often change at important historical times, for instance during migrations.
 Once a mythmeme is set, there tend to be long periods of no change.
 For example, the Greek myths have survived to our time unchanged.

 But have they survived?
 Many people today enjoy the Greek myths and find meaning in them, but they are not "our" myths.
-We don't "believe" in them or think about them much.
+We don't "believe" them or think about them much.
 Of course we have religious scriptures that can be thought of as myths (whether you count them as literally true or not), but the populations of most of our large national groups don't all believe the same religion anymore.
 We have our national myths, like the stories of America's Founding Fathers, but these myths are so close to our time that we can parse the saintliness out of the main characters, and do.
-Every country in the world seems to be having a problem with its myths.
+Every culture in the world seems to be having problems with its myths.

 Maybe the problem is that the old myths (including those adhered to in contemporary religions) reflect either hunting or agricultural life, where animals had real presence, unlike today when we see animals from afar: a squirrel running behind a tree, a bird on a telephone wire.